adamsilver/fdpb/03-book-a-flight.md

 </div>
 ```

 Each category is represented by a separate field.
-As we're asking users for an *amount* of something - in this case passengers - the number input makes sense.
+As we're asking users for an *amount* of something—in this case passengers—the number input makes sense.
 (Note: we discussed when to use the number input in “Checkout”.)

 Number inputs have little spinner buttons.
 Spinners, also known as steppers, let users increase or decrease the input's value by a constant amount.
 They are great for making small adjustments.
 As Luke Wobrelkski says:

 > When testing mobile flight booking forms, we found people preferred steppers for selecting the number of passengers.
 No dropdown menu required, especially since there's a maximum of 8 travelers allowed and the vast majority select 1-2 travelers.

-The downside is the the default spinners are really small, which make them especially difficult to use on a touch screen display or for people have motor impairements.
-On many mobile devices, they don't show up at all.
+The downside is that the default spinners are really small, which make them especially difficult to use on touch screen displays or for motor-impaired users.
+Moreover, on many mobile devices, they don't show up at all.

 ### Custom Stepper Buttons

 We can create bigger buttons with Javascript.
-Not only are they easier to use on desktop, but they will save mobile users having to trigger the on-screen keyboard.
+Not only are they easier to use on desktop, but they will save mobile users having to trigger the on-screen keyboard reducing the time and effort to complete this task.

-The first thing we need to do is turn off the ones provided by the browser.
+First, we need to turn off the native stepper buttons provided by the browser.
 In webkit browsers you can do this:

 ```CSS
 input::-webkit-outer-spin-button,